ericleasemorgan/reader-workshop/README.md

 Now-a-days concordancing goes by the name of keyword-in-context indexing.
 This recipe's ingredients include Perl and two of its library modules: 1) Lingua::Concordance which does the actual work, and 2) Text::BarGraph used to create a sort of dispersion chart/plot.
 Here goes:

    1. open your terminal application and navigate to the root of the workshop directory
-   2. run ./bin/concordance.pl sans any input to get an idea of what input is expected
+   2. run `./bin/concordance.pl` sans any input to get an idea of what input is expected
-   3. run ./bin/concordance.pl ./library/homer/etc/reader.txt peace; the result will be two fold: 1) a list of phrases centered on the given word (or regular expression), and a bar graph illustrating where the given word occurs in the text
+   3. run `./bin/concordance.pl ./library/homer/etc/reader.txt peace`; the result will be two fold: 1) a list of phrases centered on the given word (or regular expression), and a bar graph illustrating where the given word occurs in the text
    4. go to Step #3 until you get tired, and if you do go to Step #3, then change your query

 The concordance script demonstrated here is no match for the functionality of AntConc, but the script is relatively quick and easy.